Collective Unconscious

 In the original group, as we must emphasize yet again, consciousness, individuality, and spirit existed in the germ and strove to express themselves through the collective unconscious of the group, whereas the unconsciousness to which people are resignedly regressing today is, as it were, an unconscious with no tendencies in this direction.

-Neumann distinguishes the archaic group's productive immersion in the collective unconscious from modern mass regression, arguing the latter lacks the teleological direction toward consciousness that animated primitive collectivity.
+Neumann distinguishes the archaic group’s productive immersion in the collective unconscious from modern mass regression, arguing the latter lacks the developmental telos present in the former.

 Neumann, Erich, The Origins and History of Consciousness (Princeton, 2019supporting